Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Introduction

 Meta-learning has emerged as a powerful paradigm in machine learning, addressing the limitations of conventional approaches that train a single algorithm for a specific task.
 This innovative technique aims to develop models capable of rapid adaptation to novel but related tasks with minimal data, a process often referred to as ``learning to learn'' \cite{wang2021bridging}.
 By leveraging common information across multiple training environments (or meta-knowledge), meta-learning algorithms can efficiently adapt to new scenarios without starting from scratch \cite{hospedales2021meta}.
 The success of meta-learning has been demonstrated in various domains, including dynamical system reconstruction \cite{norcliffe2021neural}, program induction \cite{devlin2017neural}, out-of-distribution (OoD) generalization \cite{yao2021improving}, and continual learning \cite{hurtado2021optimizing}.

 Recent advancements in meta-learning have focused on reducing the number of adaptable parameters to a smaller subset known as a ``\textbf{context}'', which encodes environment-specific information.
-This approach, termed ``contextual meta-learning'', has shown superior performance in terms of speed, memory efficiency, and accuracy compared to alternative methods \cite{zintgraf2019fast,garnelo2018conditional,gordon2019convolutional,nzoyem2024neural}.
-Given the growing importance of contextual meta-learning, a systematic comparison of these approaches is essential to understand their strengths and limitations.
-In this paper, we identify three critical axes of comparison—task modality, task dimensionality, and data regime—necessary for evaluating the general competitiveness and broad applicability of contextual meta-learning approaches.
+This approach, termed ``contextual meta-learning'', has shown superior performance in terms of speed, memory efficiency, and accuracy compared to alternative methods \cite{zintgraf2019fast,garnelo2018conditional,gordon2019convolutional,nzoyem2025neural}.
+Given the growing popularity of contextual meta-learning, a \rebut{comprehensive comparison of some of its methods is essential to guide its users}.
+In this paper, we identify three critical axes of comparison—task modality, task dimensionality, and data regime—necessary for evaluating the general competitiveness and applicability of contextual meta-learning approaches.

-\paragraph{(R1 - Task Modality)} Contextual meta-learning methods have demonstrated remarkable success across various data modalities, including images, meshes, audio, and functas \cite{dupont2022data}.
+\paragraph{(R1 --- Task Modality)} Contextual meta-learning methods have demonstrated remarkable success across various data modalities, including images, meshes, audio, and functas \cite{dupont2022data}.
 However, recent observations have revealed limitations in their performance on time series data from physical systems \cite{kirchmeyer2022generalizing}.
-For instance, CAVIA \cite{zintgraf2019fast} with its bi-level optimization algorithm has been reported to overfit when learning the underlying parameter-dependence of dynamical systems \cite{nzoyem2024neural}.
-Conversely, the Neural Context Flow (NCF) \cite{nzoyem2024neural}, which has recently achieved state-of-the-art results on several dynamical systems benchmarks, remains untested in decision-making scenarios and other domains where established contextual meta-learning methods excel.
+For instance, CAVIA \cite{zintgraf2019fast} with its bi-level optimization algorithm has been reported to overfit when learning the underlying parameter-dependence of dynamical systems \cite{nzoyem2025neural}.
+Conversely, the Neural Context Flow (NCF) \cite{nzoyem2025neural}, which has recently achieved state-of-the-art results on several dynamical systems benchmarks, remains untested in decision-making scenarios and other domains where established contextual meta-learning methods excel.